muskit/obsidian-class-notes/CPSC 471/Chapter 6 - Link Layer.md

 is an **active** device that *stores* and *forwards* network frames

 ### Switch vs. Router
-router
+switch ('layer 2')
+- has a MAC address
+- store and forward: link-layer
+- forwarding: learn forwarding table using flooding/broadcasting, learning, router ('layer 3')
+- has an IP address
 - store and forward: network-layer
-- forwarding: compute tables using routing algorithms switch
+- forwarding: compute tables using routing algorithms
-- store and forward: link-layer
-- forwarding: learn forwarding table using flooding, learning,

 # VLAN (Virtual LAN)
+*// TODO*

+# Forwarding
+// TODO

+# Datacenter Networking